Top 12 Urologist Skills to Put on Your Resume

 4. Prostatectomy

-A prostatectomy is a surgical procedure performed by a urologist to remove all or part of the prostate gland, typically to treat prostate cancer or benign prostatic hyperplasia.
+A prostatectomy is a surgical procedure to remove all or part of the prostate gland, most often for prostate cancer or refractory benign prostatic hyperplasia.

 Why It's Important